ricardobg/DigitalPedalBoard/README.md

 You can change the way to send data to something cooler (like wireless communication or USB), to do that you'll only need to modify the serialcom.py file (and yes, its name will lose all its sense of being so).
 You'll also need to understand that file to make the right function calls and update everything that must be updated.

-Your microcontroller now should be ready, start the gui.py program, play a preset and try it out !
+Your microcontroller now should be ready, start the gui.py program, play a preset and try it out!

 ##Advanced Topics
-You changed everything you could change, created an awesome pedalboard with satelite communication, made more than 8000 effects, what now ?
+You changed everything you could change, created an awesome pedalboard with satelite communication, made more than 8000 effects, what now?
 Here'll briefly explain what the project files we didn't explain do and what you could improve.

 ####data.py